zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/3-labs-use-atom-editor-develop-content/3-labs-use-atom-editor-develop-content.md

   ![](./images/image-desc.png " ")

-3. Do not use any IP addresses, intranet URLs (for example links to a Confluence page), email addresses, OCIDs, username, passwords in the text.Do not provide a demo password.
+3. Do not use any IP addresses, intranet URLs (for example links to a Confluence page), email addresses, OCIDs, username, passwords in the text.
+Do not provide a demo password.

 ## Task 6: Preview Your Workshop and Labs Using Live Server